BENEFITING: FAMILY SERVICES OF TULARE COUNTY

 FAMILY SERVICES OF TULARE COUNTY wrote -

 One in four women will experience domestic violence in her lifetime.
+It is the MOST COMMON cause of injury in women ages 18-44 !
 Join Family Services and The Allstate Foundation to raise money for safe shelter and comprehensive support services that can give hope and transform lives.
+Take a stand !
+YOU can make a difference !

 Or, if you want to go one step further, click on 'Fundraise for This Campaign.'
 In seconds, you'll have your own fundraiser that you can share with all of your family and friends so that you can raise money for the cause, too!